How to Ensure You Have Strong Internet While Working Remotely

 One of my favorite places to get work done is in the comfort of my “home,” (which for me is pretty much anywhere I happen to be sleeping that evening.)

-For solo travel, if I’m only going to stay somewhere for a few days, I rely heavily on Booking.com.
-It’s good for short reservations and the site is easy to use, informative, and sometimes offers great deals (I’ve even seen hostels listed for cheaper than on Hostel World).
-The reviews are usually spot-on, too.
+For solo travel, if I’m only going to stay somewhere for a few days, I rely heavily on short-term rental sites.
+They’re good for short reservations.

-Booking.com lists reviews for specific categories right where you can see them, and recently they have included “WiFi” as its own category.
+Many short term rental sites list reviews for specific categories right where you can see them, and many have “WiFi” as its own category.
 You can see instantly and easily what ranking out of 10 any facility receives just for WiFi.
 Bingo!

 Buy A SIM-Card